EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

 Until now, you have been using the Dapr components that are installed by default when you install Dapr on your machine.
 These are a state management component and a pub/sub component.
 They both use the Redis server that is also installed by default.
 The components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.

 Because you need to change the message broker from Redis to RabbitMQ, you will create a separate folder with the component configuration files and use this folder when starting the services using the Dapr CLI.
-You can specify which folder to use on the command-line with the `--components-path` flag.
+You can specify which folder to use on the command-line with the `--resources-path` flag.

 1. Create a new folder `dapr/components`.